s-vigneshwaran/Sustainable-Development-Goals-Classifier/README.md

         "text": "TEXT TO CLASSIFY"
     }
     ```
     * `/classifyPDF` - This api can used to classify PDF text.
 Unlinke the `/classify` api, it takes Multi-part/formdata as input.
-It only works with PDF and does not support any other format
+It only works with PDF and does not support any other format. `start` and `end` refers to the page range.
     ```
     {
         "start": 20,